jothirmoysarker/Feature_Engineering/README.md

 # Feature Engineering Lab

-A practical collection of feature engineering techniques and preprocessing workflows used to improve the performance of machine learning models.
+A practical collection of feature engineering techniques and preprocessing workflows designed by Kaggle, which are used to improve the performance of machine learning models.

 This repository serves as a learning resource and reference for preparing high-quality datasets before model training.

+You can find the official Kaggle course here: [Feature Engineering](https://www.kaggle.com/learn/feature-engineering)

 ## Topics Covered